 I learned from this narrator that the frankincense harvester takes a specialized knife and delicately scrapes small portions of the tree bark.
 He returns after 10 days and cuts off the white resin that covered the places where he previously cut.
 And you know what he does after that?
 He cuts it again.
 The more he cuts it, the more aromatic and fragrant the resin.
 Also, the more frankincense and myrrh he can harvest.Whoever thought we could get perfume from deep bruises and not just septic pus?
 I guess God always did.
 Click To Tweet

-The places that bruised us, the places that have gotten the deepest cuts in our lives are costly fragrance we carry.
+The places that bruised us, the places that have gotten the deepest cuts in our lives are the costly fragrance we carry.
 And it’s valuable for its healing properties to others more than the wonderful smell that accompanies it.

 I have seen it in my own life and when I stopped asking why something happened to me (sometimes our desire to understand causes us to misunderstand) I saw the beauty and fragrance that resulted from it.
 Where there was gross injustice in my life, I learned to be an instrument of peace and empathy.